thevgergroup/fsspec-encrypted/README.md

 `fsspec-encrypted` automatically determines the filesystem type based on the file path.

 For example, if the path starts with s3://, it will use S3; otherwise, it defaults to the local filesystem.
 It supports any fsspec-compatible filesystem (e.g., GCS, FTP).

+For wrapping the filesystem we can use `enc://<other-file-system>://`

 ## CLI